Get Your Consumer Dispute Case Packet — Resolve It in 30-90 Days

 - Speed: Arbitration generally resolves disputes faster than traditional litigation.

-- Cost-Effectiveness: Lower legal fees and procedural costs benefit consumers with limited financial resources.
+- Cost-Effectiveness: Lower legal fees and procedural costs benefit consumers at a local employer resources.

 - Confidentiality: Proceedings are private, protecting consumer privacy and business reputations.